 Fire Incompatibility None known.

-Advice for firefighters
+Advice for firefighters A

-Fire Fighting ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Wear breathing apparatus plus protective gloves. ▶ Prevent, by any means available, spillage from entering drains or water courses. ▶ Use water delivered as a fine spray to control fire and cool adjacent area. ▶ DO NOT approach containers suspected to be hot. ▶ Cool fire exposed containers with water spray from a protected location. ▶ If safe to do so, remove containers from path of fire.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.

-Fire/Explosion Hazard ► Combustible. ► Slight fire hazard when exposed to heat or flame. ► Heating may cause expansion or decomposition leading to violent rupture of containers. ► On combustion, may emit toxic fumes of carbon monoxide (CO). ► May emit acrid smoke. ► Mists containing combustible materials may be explosive.
-Combustion products include: carbon dioxide (CO2) acrolein hydrogen chloride hydrogen fluoride other pyrolysis products typical of burning organic material.
+Fire/Explosion Hazard Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+If the containers is on combustion, may emit toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Mists containing combustible materials may be explosive.
+Combustion products include: , carbon dioxide (CO2) , acrolein , other pyrolysis products typical of burning organic material.
+When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+May emit poisonous fumes.
+May emit corrosive fumes.

 HAZCHEM Not Applicable